 Student-athletes benefit from NCAA programs supporting leadership opportunities, internships, degree completion and postgraduate scholarships.
 In short, we put our money where our mission is.

-Nearly 1,100 colleges and universities in NCAA Division I, Division II and Division III collectively invest in improving the experiences of student-athletes and supporting their success on the field, in the classroom and for life.
+More than 1,100 colleges and universities in NCAA Division I, Division II and Division III collectively invest in improving the experiences of student-athletes and supporting their success on the field, in the classroom and for life.

 An increasing number of boys and girls are gambling before reaching high school and sports wagering is one of the typical entry points.